CLI Reference

 # Generate, save, and later re-run the same pipeline

-wave meta "implement OAuth2 flow" --save .wave/pipelines/oauth2.yaml
+wave meta "implement OAuth2 flow" --save .agents/pipelines/oauth2.yaml

 wave run oauth2 "add Google provider"wave status